 Epidemiological evidence has correlated consumption of sorghum with reduced incidences of gastrointestinal (GI) tract cancer, especially esophageal cancer.
 There is little evidence on how phenols of sorghum may affect chemoprevention.
 Seventeen sorghum varieties were screened for… click here. (article by Liyi Yang)

-Research has shown that whole grain consumption helps lower the risk of cardiovascular disease, ischemic stroke, type II diabetes, i, and gastrointestinal cancers (36,37).
+Research has shown that whole grain consumption helps lower the risk of cardiovascular disease, ischemic stroke, type II diabetes, and gastrointestinal cancers (36,37).
 In additon to dietary fiber, whole grains contain… click here. (article by L. Dykes and L.W.
 Rooney)

-A black, high anthocyanin sorghum variety (Tx430) grown in several environments was analyzed for anthocyanins by spectrophotometric and HPLC methods.
+Black Sorghum, a gluten free, high anthocyanin sorghum variety (Tx430) grown in several environments was analyzed for anthocyanins by spectrophotometric and HPLC methods.
 The samples were also analyzed for antioxidant activity using the…click here. (article by Joseph M. Awika, Lloyd W. Rooney, Ralph D. Waniska)

-Sorghum is a rich source of various phytochemicals including tannins, phenolic acids, anthocyanins, phytosterols and policosanols.
+Gluten free sorghum is a rich source of various phytochemicals including tannins, phenolic acids, anthocyanins, phytosterols and policosanols.
 These phytochemicals have potential to significantly impact human health.
 Sorghum fractions possess high antioxidant activity… click here. (article by Joseph M. Awika, Lloyd W. Rooney)

 Leading scientists have hailed sorghum as a highly nutritious and cost-effective gluten-free grain, but said industry use remains nascent.
 Click here to read more of this article.